-This topic describes how to set alert rules for an AnalyticDB for MySQL cluster to monitor the cluster CPU usage, disk usage, input/output operations per second (IOPS), and the number of database connections in real time.
+This topic describes how to set alert rules for an AnalyticDB for MySQL cluster to monitor the cluster CPU utilization, disk usage, input/output operations per second (IOPS), and the number of database connections in real time.
 If the conditions specified in an alert rule are met, the system notifies all contacts in the specified contact groups.

 AnalyticDB for MySQL monitors clusters and generates alerts by using CloudMonitor.
+For more information, see the CloudMonitor product page.
 CloudMonitor allows you to set metrics and specify contact groups.
 If an alert is triggered, CloudMonitor notifies all contacts in the specified contact groups.
 You can maintain contact groups for metrics to ensure that the contacts receive alerts at the earliest opportunity.

-The metrics include the cluster CPU usage, disk usage, IOPS, and the number of database connections.
+The metrics include the cluster CPU utilization, disk usage, IOPS, and the number of database connections.
 You can configure alert rules based on the metrics.
-For example, you can configure the following alert rule: If the disk usage is equal to or greater than 90%, AnalyticDB for MySQL blocks data write requests and processes data read requests only.
+For example, you can configure the following alert rule: If the disk usage is equal to or greater than 90%, AnalyticDB for MySQL blocks data write requests and processes only data read requests.
 When the disk usage reaches the specified threshold, an alert is immediately sent to the specified contacts.
 This helps you manage disk space at the earliest opportunity to ensure the normal operation of your business.

 - Log on to the AnalyticDB for MySQL console.

-- In the upper-left corner of the page, select the region where the cluster you want to manage resides.
+- In the upper-left corner of the page, select the region where the cluster you want to manage is located.

 - In the left-side navigation pane, click Clusters.

-- On the V3.0 Clusters tab, click the Cluster ID.
+- On the V3.0 Clusters tab, click Cluster ID corresponding to the cluster for which you want to set an alert rule.

 - In the left-side navigation pane, click Monitoring Information.